abbeyroad7/Terra-CoTs/content/World/Misc/Rules/Downtime/Crafting.md

 - Potion Making
 - Scroll Making
 ### Gameplay
 Describe the item you are choosing to create.
-Something with a higher complexity will require a higher DC.

 Most craftable items will require relevant specialized tools and some may need specialized environments.